Hui-Tian/assignment-02-postgis-analytics/README.md

   ```

 10. You're tasked with giving more contextual information to rail stops to fill the `stop_desc` field in a GTFS feed.
 Using any of the data sets above, PostGIS functions (e.g., `ST_Distance`, `ST_Azimuth`, etc.), and PostgreSQL string functions, build a description (alias as `stop_desc`) for each stop.
 Feel free to supplement with other datasets (must provide link to data used so it's reproducible), and other methods of describing the relationships.
 PostgreSQL's `CASE` statements may be helpful for some operations.

+       I gathered information of each rail stop , which includes distance and direction to each address in the parcel dataset.
+Then I summarize the description and fill the stop_desc field.
+Please see details in query 10.

   **Structure:**
   ```sql